AGCoL SyMAP Queries UA

 Annotation Description

 Enter a substring: the entire annotation string (i.e. column All_Anno) will be searched for the substring.
-Hits will be returned that align to the genes with the corresponding annotation.
-If a location is entered, the annotated gene must be in the location limits.
+Hits will be shown that have at least one gene, of two possible, with the annotation.

 Location

-It is valid to only enter the From or To, or no value for either (leave blank).
+It is valid to enter only the From or To, or leave both blank.

 Go to top

 The Single queries produces rows of genes; there is no hit or block information since the rows do not represent hits.
-Options:
+Single

 • Orphan genes (no hits)